BinaryMoon/MasterWP/_themes/carmack.md

 <img class="aligncenter size-full wp-image-28924" src="https://theme.files.wordpress.com/2016/05/carmack-photo1.jpg?w=640&amp;h=480" />

-We designed <em>Carmack</em> to look good on all devices — from desktop computers and laptops, to smartphones and tablets.</p>
+We designed <em>Carmack</em> to look good on all devices — from desktop computers and laptops, to smartphones and tablets.

 ## Post Formats